Prof Horst Zank - postgraduate opportunities

 I am keen to supervise students interested in choice under risk uncertainty, time preferences, or behavioural economics more generally.
-The approach I take is interdisciplinary in nature and informed by empirical and experimental evidence.
+The approach I take is interdisciplinary in nature and it includes classical economic theory as well as theories that are informed by empirical and experimental evidence.
 Prospective students should show a genuine interest in understanding, developing and applying models for theoretical or empirical analyses.
 For successful progress it is essential that students are equipped with theoretical skills and other quantitative tools typically used in economic theory, microeconomics or mathematical economics, as studied on most economic science masters programmes.

-- Peter Brooks (Experimental Tests of Loss Aversion and Prospect Theory), now works at Barclays Bank, Singapore.
+- Peter Brooks (Experimental Tests of Loss Aversion and Prospect Theory), now works at Barclays Bank, London.

 - Craig Webb (Ambiguity and Application to Game Theory), now Lecturer at the University of Manchester.

 - Laurence Roope (Poverty Measurement), now working as Research Associate at the University of Oxford.